arzwa/MultilocusIsland/docs/draft-hapdip2.md

 The relevance of these observations for the evolution and maintenance of haplodiplontic life cycles is however not very clear, as a life cycle modifier need not keep the overall strength of selection constant [@scott2017].
+Lastly, we note that the phase of the life cycle in which migration occurs can have an impact on the ability to maintain adaptive differentiation.
+When there is selection in both phases, and migration occurs in the diploid phase, maladapted diploid genotypes are directly exposed to selection on the island, whereas this is not the case when migration occurs in the haploid phase.
+In the latter case, the first diploid generation exposed to selection is an F1 cross between the mainland and island, so that there is no selection on the homozygous diploid effect.
+We would therefore expect that migration in the diploid phase generally leads to stronger barriers to gene flow when selection acts in both phases, and this is indeed observed (@fig:dipmig).

 ## Heterogeneous genetic architectures